Hyperobjekt/dignity-and-debt/content/projects/student-debt-initiative.md

   to explore issues and solutions for student loan debt traps.
 description: The Dignity + Debt Network is working on a number of related project intended to reveal the structures and and meanings of student loans and to find solutions to the debt traps.
-Whether you are a student or scholar, or both, you can engage and contribute to our work here.
+Whether you are a student with a loan or a scholar, or both, you can engage and contribute to our work here.
 projectlinks:
   - link: /projects/student-debt-calculator/
     linktitle: Comparing and Calculating Your Student Loan Debt